voidfemme/label_wires/README.md

 ## Known Bugs

-- Treewidget does not auto-scroll
 - Various formatted strings are not displaying the correct data
 - Missing "success" message when saving settings.
 There should be some kind of feedback about the updated state of all the settings.
+- Missing some localization values